-You may have heard the term Econometrics, but most don't know how it works.
+You may have heard the term Econometrics or "Marketing Mix Modeling" (which is Econometrics applied to Marketing), but most don't know how it works.
 The World's largest advertisers like Procter & Gamble, Unilever and Coca-Cola use it to measure marketing ROI — for example calculating how many incremental sales a Superbowl ad drove.

 These methods are performed on behalf of large brands by experienced specialists to make life or death decisions on where to allocate multi-million dollar marketing budgets.
 When done well, Econometrics can answer valuable questions: